Playoff-bound Lions lose record-breaking rookie Sam LaPorta to knee injury in 30-20 win over Vikings

 UP NEXT

-“We need to go into the offseason and figure out what the difference was between Year 1 and Year 2,” he said.

-Lions: Host a playoff game at Ford Field for the first time – and in prime time – as they aim to win a postseason game for the first time since beating Dallas on Jan.
+Lions: Host a playoff game at Ford Field for the first time, aiming to win postseason game for the first time since beating Dallas on Jan.
 5, 1992.
-The Lions haven’t played the Rams since Oct.
-24, 2021, when Stafford led Los Angeles to a 28-19 victory at SoFi Stadium that dropped Detroit to 0-7.
-The Rams won the Super Bowl that season, but since then, the Lions have been ascendant.

 AP NFL: https://apnews.com/hub/NFL